Skip to main content

 showDesktop,showTablet,showMobile

-Most gastrointestinal (GI) carcinoids grow slowly.
-If they do cause symptoms, they tend to be vague.
-When trying to figure out what’s going on, doctors and patients are likely to explore other, more common possible causes first.
+Most gastrointestinal (GI) neuroendocrine tumors (NETs) grow slowly.
+If they do cause symptoms, the symptoms tend to be vague.
+When trying to figure out what’s going on, other, more common possible causes are likely to be explored first.
 This can delay a diagnosis, sometimes even for several years.
-But some do cause symptoms that lead to their diagnosis.
+But some NETs do cause symptoms that lead to their diagnosis.

 color illustration of the digestive system which shows the location of the esophagus, stomach, pancreas, transverse colon, descending colon, sigmoid colon, anus, rectum, appendix, cecum, ascending colon, small intestine, gallbladder and liver